busterjs/bane/Readme.rst

 ---------

-Remove all previously registered listeners on the object, both regular listeners and supervisors.
+Remove all previously registered listeners on the object, both regular listeners, supervisor listeners, and errbacks.
 If no functions have previously been registrered, it is silently ignored.

 ``once(event, listener)``
 -------------------------